 ||Hours & Minutes

-1. A good reading ability in NT Greek.
+- Demonstrate a good reading ability in New Testament Greek.

-2. An acquaintance with the major tools of Greek exegesis: grammars, lexica, concordances.
+- Show an acquaintance with the major tools of Greek exegesis: grammars, lexica, and concordances.

-4. An acquaintance with the textual apparatus of modern Greek NT editions.
+- Show an ability to navigate the textual apparatus of modern Greek New Testament editions.

 |Graduate Attributes and Skills